manticoresoftware/manticoresearch/installer/specification.md

 ${TMPDIR:-/tmp}/manticore_installer.log
 ```

 Interactive TTY output may use color and symbols.
+Color eligibility must be detected before stdout and stderr are redirected into logging pipelines, because after redirection `-t 1` may no longer describe the original terminal.
+The result should be preserved in an internal flag such as `MANTICORE_COLOR_TTY` and used by UI helpers.
 Non-TTY output must be plain text.
 Log output should not include color escape sequences.

+The installer must honor `NO_COLOR` by disabling ANSI color. `MANTICORE_FORCE_COLOR=1` or `CLICOLOR_FORCE=1` may force colored UI output for diagnostics or tests.
+These force flags should affect only user-facing output; the log file must still be written without ANSI escape sequences.

+Prompts must read from and write to `/dev/tty` when available.
+Normal stdout/stderr may be mirrored through the logging pipeline, but prompt input must not consume piped installer script bytes from `curl|sh` or `wget|sh`.

 ## Privilege Escalation